thiagowfx/thiagowfx.github.io/content/posts/2021-12-keychron-k2-linux.setup.md

 2 = normally function keys, switchable to media keys by holding Fn key
 ```

 I prefer to set it to function keys.
+One of the reasons for that is to make
+switching TTYs (Ctrl+Alt+Fn) easy.

 Change it in the current session only: